-In 1995 an eminent Past Chairman of the Education and Training Committee of The Guild of Air Pilots and Air Navigators, became seriously concerned at the very variable standards of those pilots who were paying for their own conversion course to the B757.
+In 1995 an eminent Past Chairman of the Education and Training Committee of the Honourable Company of Air Pilots (then the Guild of Air Pilots and Air Navigators) became seriously concerned at the very variable standards of those pilots who were paying for their own conversion course to the B757.
 Indeed, a very few of these trainees were patently not suited to be professional airline pilots.

 During the following 18 months he thoroughly investigated the problem and then negotiated with the Royal Air Force Directorate of Recruiting and Selection, to use their computer based battery of aptitude tests employed at the Officer and Aircrew Selection Centre at RAF Cranwell.
 These tests, developed over a period of several years, are used as part of Tri-service military aircrew selection.

 To date well over 1000 candidates have seen the wisdom of having their aptitude tested before embarking on the huge expense of a commercial flying training course.
-The facility is also available to FTO's to assist them in their selection of airline-sponsored students.
-Various flying schools and their client airlines have been very satisfied with the progress of their students who took the tests, and the Guild has used it as part of commercial flying scholarship selection procedure to good effect.
+Various flying schools and their client airlines have been very satisfied with the progress of students who gained excellent scores and high recommendations following testing at RAF Cranwell and the Company has used it as part of commercial flying scholarship selection procedure to good effect.

 Does familiarity with personal computers and computer games give an advantage to some candidates by enhancing their aptitude test performances?
 In short, the answer appears to be, no.